-Axial - Founder-driven life sciences companies
+Axial - Founder-led life sciences companies

 Agency for great inventors

-Founder-driven life sciences companies
+Founder-led life sciences companies

 Historically founders have created some of the world’s most important businesses from Standard Oil to Amazon to Genentech.
 Simply if you’re the initial designer of a business or anything in general, you’ll know the limits of the company and its technology and act appropriately.
 This might seem obvious but founders who set the initial conditions of a business and understand the underlying thesis have a good shot at creating something great.
 It doesn’t mean a non-founder cannot do great work at a given company, but the bar for them is definitely higher.

-Given that founders create important businesses, this should lead to investing in founder-driven companies being pretty straightforward.
+Given that founders create important businesses, this should lead to investing in founder-led companies being pretty straightforward.
 That is not always that case.
-Founder-driven investing is lucrative but often treacherous.
+Founder-led investing is lucrative but often treacherous.
 An investor may not own enough of the company to generate necessary returns, a founder may go rogue and blow up the company, or the technology and business model may not be as exciting as initially thought.
 This is roughly represented by the variance between top and bottom quartiles in venture capital, which are multiples of other asset classes.

 In software/information technology, venture capital was originally (1980s-beginning of Web 2.0 era) biased toward investors with a shift in favoring founders in the mid-2000s.
 It’s been pretty difficult to find the first round cap tables for companies across multiple eras in order to compare them.
 But after speaking to many venture capitalists who have invested over multiple decades, there was a major shift in the valuations offered for seed and Series A software companies after the dot-com bubble with the successes of Google and Facebook and their founders.
 Going through 20 S-1s from iconic companies from the 1980s to 2019, verifies this somewhat (doing a systematic analysis would be useful).
 Software investing began favoring founders once a few companies with founders leading from formation to scale worked out and the Internet matured enabling more scalable business models.

 However, many investors in life sciences are still issuing term sheets at similar terms software VCs gave out in the 1980s and 1990s.
 This makes sense given what biotechnology went through in the 2000s.
-But with recent advancements in medicine particularly immunology, more acute financial outcomes, and a maturing industry that could sustain many different types of business models is creating the initial conditions for founder-driven investing to creep into the field.
+But with recent advancements in medicine particularly immunology, more acute financial outcomes, and a maturing industry that could sustain many different types of business models is creating the initial conditions for founder-led investing to creep into the field.
 Venture capital for most technology is now built on incentivizing great founders with significant ownership to build a large business.
 One major point is that this model really only works for scalable businesses.
 A SaaS company for milk delivery with a cap table where an investor owns 20% probably isn’t going to generate sufficient returns to invest again.
 In life sciences, investing in a single-asset company is the same thing.
 In general, an investor and founder must pick their spots wisely.
 In software, the model has already been validated where network effects and the incremental costs of software drive success.
 In life sciences, similar rules will emerge.
 This is where an edge can be created especially since software is not equivalent to biology especially in terms of business models.

 Ultimately, companies led by an inspired founder and team have created some of the history’s greatest businesses.
 In life sciences, it’s no different - Genentech, Gilead.
 Financially it means having the clarity and courage to move forward independently and not sell too early and cap upside.
 Imagine if Foundation Medicine didn’t sell?
 How much would it be worth?
 Same for Beckman Instruments?
 As a life sciences investor, giving up ownership raises the bar for the uniqueness of the business model, the vision of the founders, and the overall magnitude of the opportunity.
 There will always be room for more traditional investing especially if firms play a large role in incubation and management.

 This was pursued for a bit in the 1990s but some bad models were financed and the returns weren’t there.
 Even in the early to mid-2000s, VC firms often had dual practices - biotechnology and software.
 When the returns diverged, the firms split - Atlas/Accomplice, KPCB/Westlake.
 In this era, we have another chance to be part of very large companies in life sciences.
 Founders and inventors need to focus on unique business models.
-Investors have the duty to underwrite unique businesses that have a shot of becoming very large so more founder-driven investing can occur.
+Investors have the duty to underwrite unique businesses that have a shot of becoming very large so more founder-led investing can occur.
 Technology gives a company a shot to build a new company, but incentives create something special.

 Recently, a set of articles have been published from technology and biotechnology VCs:

 All of these articles are great at describing what’s either happened in the past or might happen in the future - all focused on technology.
-Bruce Booth’s article probably is the most rigorous and protends a future where some traditional life sciences investors transition toward more founder-driven models and blow everyone else out of the water given their overall scientific excellence.
+Bruce Booth’s article probably is the most rigorous and protends a future where some traditional life sciences investors transition toward more founder-led models and blow everyone else out of the water given their overall scientific excellence.
 But all of these articles miss out on a critical piece of what’s changing in life sciences.
 The dichotomy between say the traditional healthcare/biotechnology investors and the software investors is not actually artificial intelligence or automation, it is the cap table.

-The life sciences industry as we know it now emerged in the 1970s/1980s driven by a set of inventions around cloning technologies (the discovery of DNA’s structure and central dogma enabled all of this).
+The life sciences industry as we know it now emerged in the 1970s/1980s led by a set of inventions around cloning technologies (the discovery of DNA’s structure and central dogma enabled all of this).
 The pioneering company of this era was Genentech.
 It went public in 1980, the same year Apple went public, and brought to market many important medicines notably cloning insulin (David Goeddel’s legendary work - “clone or die”) and bringing to market the first human insulin from recombinant technology.
 If you look at the first JP Morgan Healthcare (started as Hambrecht & Quist) conference, you have Genentech, Xoma, and a few others there.
 The upcoming conference the list of attendees show an industry reconfigured, matured significantly, and in some ways has become a banking industry where many participants are focused on financing decisions and not science.
 History would show, simply compare Genentech to Xoma, that science should always drive decision making and when financing leads the way, failure is near.
 Between the 1970s and somewhere around the 1980s/1990s, companies like Genentech, Amgen, and Biogen led by great inventors developed a new field we all benefit from.
 All of these companies were viewed as heretic from the established pharmaceutical industry who have now reshaped themselves in their image.
 However, this era didn’t last for a variety of reasons and slowly led to an era where investing shifted over mainly to investors.

 Around the 1990s, life sciences’ returns compressed and relatively few enduring companies were built.
 It’s hard to pin down a reason(s), but a few events played a role: